7 Signs You’re Not Getting Enough Zinc

 What is zinc?

 Zinc is a mineral that’s responsible for everything from your immune system to wound healing.
 In fact, taking in enough zinc on a regular basis is important because the body doesn’t store extra, according to the National Institutes of Health (NIH).
+People with gastrointestinal conditions, vegetarians, and older adults are most at risk of being zinc deficient.
 Here’s everything you need to know about zinc and how to make sure you get enough of this important mineral.

 Delayed or stunted growth